-The February 2, 2020, meeting of the Nashville Rose Society will be held in the Potter Room at Cheekwood at 2:00.
+Note new time!!
+The February 2, 2020, meeting of the Nashville Rose Society will be held in Massey Hall at Cheekwood at 1:00.
 Danielle Hahn, founder and owner of Rose Story Farm in Carpinteria, CA, will be our speaker.

 Rose Story Farm® began in 1998, when Danielle Hahn and her husband Bill decided to try growing 1000 rose bushes on a half acre of their lemon and avocado farm.

 Danielle has been featured in Better Homes & Gardens, Oprah Magazine, Martha Stewart Living, Sunset, Veranda, the Wall Street Journal and other publications as well.
 She has had articles published in the Annual Review of the American Rose magazine.
 In 2014, Danielle was honored with the Great Rosarian of the World award, joining an elite group of recipients including David Austin (UK), Peter Beales (UK), Wilhelm Kordes (Germany) and Alain Meilland (France).
 This award honors men and women who have made significant contributions to the cultivation and appreciation of roses.

 For more information on Rose Story Farm, visit their website.

 Click here for the press release announcing this event.